What is Purchase Order Funding & Trade Import Financing?

 - Businesses with tight cash flow and a need to purchase finished goods before fulfilling orders

-To qualify for Purchase Order Funding You:
+To qualify for Purchase Order Funding, you:

-- Sell to credit-worthy B2B or B2G Customers
+- Sell to credit-worthy B2B or B2G Customers with solid accounts receivable

-- Your minimum gross profit must be at least 20%
+- Your minimum gross profit must be at least 20% profit margin

 - Have experience with similar products and comparable clients